tasmota/decode-config/README.md

     Read/Write Tasmota configuration from/to

     -s, --source <filename|host|url>
-                          source used for the Tasmota configuration (default:
+                          source used for the Tasmota configuration (default: None).
-                          None).
                           Specify source type, path, file, user, password, hostname, port and topic at once as an URL.
-The URL must be in the form 'scheme://[usernam e[:password]@]host[:port][/topic]|pathfile'where
+The URL must be in the form 'scheme://[username[:password]@]host[:port][/topic]|pathfile'
-                          scheme is 'file' for a tasmota binary config file, 'http' for a Tasmota HTTP web connection and 'mqtt(s)' for Tasmota MQTT transport ('mqtts' uses a TLS connection to MQTT server)
+                          where 'scheme' is 'file' for a tasmota binary config file, 'http' for a Tasmota HTTP web connection and 'mqtt(s)' for Tasmota MQTT transport ('mqtts' uses a TLS connection to MQTT server)
     -p, --password <password>
-                          Web server password on HTTP source (set by Tasmota 'WebPassword' command), MQTT server password in
-                          MQTT source (set by Tasmota 'MqttPassword' command) (default: None)
+                          Web server password on HTTP source (set by Tasmota 'WebPassword' command), MQTT server password in MQTT source (set by Tasmota 'MqttPassword' command) (default: None)

   MQTT:
     MQTT transport settings

     --fulltopic <topic>   Optional MQTT transport fulltopic used for accessing Tasmota device (default: )
-    --cafile <file>       Enables SSL/TLS connection: path to a or filename of the Certificate Authority certificate files that are to be treated as trusted by this client (default None)
+    --cafile <file>       Enables SSL/TLS connection: path to a or filename of the Certificate Authority certificate files that are to be treated as trusted by this client (default None) --certfile <file>     Enables SSL/TLS connection: filename of a PEM encoded client certificate file (default None)
-    --certfile <file>     Enables SSL/TLS connection: filename of a PEM encoded client certificate file (default None)
+    --keyfile <file>      Enables SSL/TLS connection: filename of a PEM encoded client private key file (default None)
-    --keyfile <file>      Enables SSL/TLS connection: filename of a PEM encoded client private key file (default None) --insecure            suppress verification of the MQTT server hostname in the server certificate (default False)
+    --insecure            suppress verification of the MQTT server hostname in the server certificate (default False)
     --keepalive <sec>     keepalive timeout for the client (default 60)

   Backup/Restore: